When writing comedy, there are certain things which will always hit the spot.

 He can see the trajectory of the ball, just as Babb could see the white of the goalposts drawing closer by the second, and he knows he needs to twist his body into a shape it has never taken before if he wants to avoid the inevitable.

-Perhaps a younger Shawcross could have managed it, but he’s 30 now, and the older you get the harder it becomes to learn new things.
+Perhaps a younger Shawcross could have managed it, but the older you get the harder it becomes to learn new things.
 Not only has the reaction speed diminished, but the physical capability to act on the brain’s impulses is doing the same.